The Killer Blues Headstone Project exists to provide headstones

 In 2009, The Killer Blues Headstone Project became a non-profit 501(c)(3).

-Steve's headstone list is long with over 25 artists in need of a marker, "I keep adding more to my list as I become aware of them through research or notification from other blues fans" Steve said.
+Steve's headstone list of artists in need of a marker is long and growing.
+"I keep adding more to my list as I become aware of them through research or notification from other blues fans" Steve said.
 "I feel driven to place as many as I can in my lifetime", he added.